 Later, I painted a spectacular view from a room next to the laboratory of the winner of the Nobel Prize in Chemistry, Prof. Ada Yonat, on the fourth floor of a beautiful building whose windows reflect the image of a blue sky and a large decades-old tree.

 Later I illustrated the Stone administration building and the ancient trees avenue which is close to the north gate of the institute.

-For an experiential tour in tune and color in the Weizmann Institute, please also open the YouTube video attached here from the “Cities of Israel – Living inside a Painting” series.
+For an experiential tour in tune and color in the Weizmann Institute, please also open the YouTube video attached here from the “Cities of Israel – Living inside a Picture” series.